jnfran92/fem-cuda-solver/README.md

 ## Notes
 CUDA 9.2 is needed(also cuSolver).

-NVIDIA Tesla Titan X, P100 and V100 were tested.
+NVIDIA Titan X, Tesla  P100 and Tesla  V100 were tested.